lzxindustries/lzxtm/docs/modules/pgo.md

 <img src={AllFrontpanels} alt="All Frontpanels" />

+---

 ## System Integration Advice

-- **Utility module** for mixing and level shifting, covering odd cases where the patch needs just one simple operation.
+- **Utility** module for mixing and level shifting, covering cases where the patch needs just one simple operation.
-- **Expander module** to add extra inputs or output processing.
-Extend the functionality any module.
-Add one next to your favorite oscillators or RGB functions to expand modulation or signal input options.
+- **Expander** to augment the functionality of other modules.
+Add more inputs.
+Process signals before or after any module.
+To expand modulation or signal input options, add PGO's next to your favorite high-level functions such as oscillators or shape generators.
 - **Building block** for patching complex video synthesis functions.
-As low level analog computing blocks, several PGOs can be patched together to design a wide range of processing functions, including replicating functions from other modules.
-However, this level of flexibility comes at the expense of greater system size and more complex patches.
-Using both lower level and higher level modules is a great strategy for getting the most out of a system.
+As low level analog computing blocks, several PGO's can be patched together to design a wide range of processing functions, including replicating functions from other modules.
+This level of flexibility comes at the expense of greater system size and more complex patches.
+Using both low-level and high-level modules is a great strategy for getting the most out of a system.
-- **Consider multiple PGOs**.
-Analog computers provide several instances of summing and difference amplifiers.
-For example, a bidirectional converter or scaler requires two modules.
-A triple color space function requires three modules.
-More complex vector functions will require eight or more.
+- **The more, the merrier.** More PGO's doesn't add possibilities, it multiplies them.
+PGO is a functional unit of an analog computer specialized for video.
+To operate as a traditional analog computer, a system requires multiple instances of summing and difference amplifiers.
+Bidirectional voltage conversion would require two PGO's.
+A triple color space function requires three.
+More complex vector functions require eight or more.

+---

 ## Controls, Connectors & Indicators

 The PGO design was informed by years of studying interfaces common to the building blocks of analog computers and video processing equipment.

 <img src={ControlsConnectorsIndicators} alt="Controls Connectors And Indicators" />

+---

 ## Operation